 Gwinnett County Salvation Army assistance programs.

 The Salvation Army in Gwinnett County can provide assistance to families in an emergency, and it is well known for its readiness to help people in their time of need.
-They can provide limited amounts of financial assistance, social services, and other aid and support in a confidential and compassionate way.
+They can provide limited amounts of financial assistance for paying utility bills or rent.
+There are free items such as school supplies, holiday food baskets or Christmas toys, social services in the Lawrenceville or Duluth area, case management and other financial aid from the Salvation Army for paying bills.
+All of this is offered in a confidential and compassionate way.

 Financial assistance for bills, housing, and basic needs

 The Salvation Army operates Financial Emergency Services Centers in the Atlanta region, including in Gwinnett and Lawrenceville.
 Almost all of the aid provided is focused on so called sustaining assistance and homeless prevention.
 The agency can help when people have used up all other resources, and who have no other options available to them.